 A Mello Roos District is an area where a special property tax on real estate, in addition to the normal property tax, is imposed on those real property owners within a Community Facilities District (CFD).
 These districts seek public financing through the sale of bonds for the purpose of financing public improvements and services.
 These services may include streets, water, sewage and drainage, electricity, infrastructure, schools, parks and police protection to newly developing areas.
 The tax paid is used to make the payments of principal and interest on the bonds.

-How To Find Out if a Property Has Mello Roos
+How To Find Mello Roos on a Home

 Questions to ask about Mello Roos would be “how many bonds are there?”
 Sometimes there are more than one bond on a property.
 Another question to ask about Mello Roos would be “how much is the Mello Roos bond?”
 Cost is by far the most important question to a home buyer or homeowner.
 Another great question to ask is “when does a Mello Roos bond expire?”
 Sometimes a Mello Roos bond does not have an expiration date if a neighborhood still has more building to do, or if no expiration date has been established.
 Therefore, it is possible for a Mello Roos bond to not have an expiration date.